yasutakatou/tfimport/README.md

 # Require

-This tool needs to be able to execute the following commands.
+ This tool needs to be able to execute the following commands.<br>
 You just need to place the shell script and definition files on a linux server and it will work.

 - [AWS CLI](https://aws.amazon.com/jp/cli/)